dcdpr/did-btc1/chapters/Update-Beacons.md

 #### Establish Beacon

-This algorithm is essentially the same as for the CIDAggregator Beacon in [Establish CIDAggregatorBeacon].
+This algorithm is essentially the same as for the CIDAggregate Beacon in [Establish CIDAggregate Beacon].
 A cohort of DID controllers need to coordinate to produce a Bitcoin address that will act as the ::Beacon::.
 It is RECOMMENDED this is an n-of-n P2TR address, with n being the set of DID controllers in the cohort.
 Once the address has been created, and all parties in the cohort acknowledge their intention to participate in that ::Beacon::, each DID controller SHOULD add the ::Beacon:: as a service to their DID document.

-Additionally, the SMTAggregator ::Beacon:: cohort participants MUST register the **did:btc1** identifiers they intend use this ::Beacon:: with.
+Additionally, the SMTAggregate ::Beacon:: cohort participants MUST register the **did:btc1** identifiers they intend use this ::Beacon:: with.
 This is so the ::Beacon::
 coordinator can generate the necessary proofs of both inclusion and non-inclusion for each DID.

-#### Broadcast DID Update
+#### Broadcast SMTAggregate Beacon Signal

 To publish a ::DID Update Payload::, the DID controller MUST get a hash of the ::DID Update Payload:: included at the leaf of the ::Sparse Merkle Tree:: (SMT) identified by